 Boise State Online Digital Ad Redesign

 Boise State Online’s digital ad templates needed a revamp and a redesign.
 The previous ads were causing some ad fatigue, and they were difficult to use with photos and long program names, often cutting off important parts of photos and creating awkward inconsistencies because the program names wouldn’t quite fit.
-I kicked off the project by conducting market research, creating a moodboard, opening up the research phase to the entire marketing department, and holding a conversation with the creative team to establish a visual direction.
+I kicked off the project by conducting market research, creating a mood board, opening up the research phase to the entire marketing department, and hosting a conversation with the creative team to establish a visual direction.

 Design Choices

-The blue turf was an element that had been used before, but it was difficult to read copy that was over it because the turf was so bright and contrasty.
+The blue turf was an element that had been used before, but it was challenging to read the copy that was over it because the turf was so bright and contrasty.
 Instead of getting rid of it, I brought it to life by adding a gradient over it that would make it more subtle to use as a texture.

 In addition to gaining inspiration from conducting market research, adding gradients and masking out the subject for some overlay effects really brought the ads to a more modern aesthetic.